Air Traffic Controller

 What are the chances of getting a job?

 Vacancies for air traffic controllers are limited due to the small number of people in the role.
 Most air traffic controllers stay in the role for a long time so there is low staff turnover.
-For these reasons there is high competition for any vacancies.
+Therefore there is high competition for any vacancies.

-According to the Census, 465 air traffic controllers worked in New Zealand in 2018.
+341 air traffic controllers worked in New Zealand in 2023.

-New technology set to change how and where air traffic controllers work
+New technology will change air traffic controllers' work

 Virtual control towers are being trialled, which could mean controllers monitor air traffic from remote locations in the future.